-The Downtown Greenway Public Art Selection Panel selected Harries and Héder Collaborativeto create the next public art Cornerstone commission for the Downtown Greenway.
-The “Tradition Cornerstone”, the second of four major cornerstones to be installed as anchors for the four-mile Greenway, is located on the corner of West Smith and Prescott Streets in downtown Greensboro.
-To view the presentation they shared at the Public Meetings at the Greenway at Fisher Park Apartments on April 10 & 11, 2013, click here.
+The Downtown Greenway Public Art Selection Panel selected Harries and Héder Collaborative to create the next public art Cornerstone commission for the Downtown Greenway.
+The “Tradition Cornerstone”, the second of four major cornerstones is one of the four anchors for the four-mile Greenway and is located on the corner of West Smith and Prescott Streets in downtown Greensboro.

 Fabrication of the cornerstone called Meeting Place began over the summer of 2013 and was installed in April 2014.
 Jim Gallucci, a local sculptor, has been working with Harries and Héder to create the metal work that will be part of the Tradition Cornerstone and Ian Gamble from Elsewhere Artists Collaborative created the benches and tables in Meeting Place.
 Here are some photos of the artist’s sketches, fabrication and completed piece: